These carts have even found their way onto public roads.

 Don’t “Soup Up” Your Cart

-Some owners modify their golf carts so they reach higher speeds.
-If safety is your main concern, don’t make any unnecessary changes to your cart.
+Some golf car owners modify their golf carts to increase their maximum speed.
+If safety is your main concern, don’t make any additional changes to your cart.
 Faster speeds can make potential injuries worse.

 Don’t Let Children Drive the Cart